blog

 Can I send email from JavaScript without a backend?

-Only limited patterns like are practical without a backend.
+Only limited patterns like mailto: are practical without a backend.
 They are not reliable for transactional email delivery.

 Is "send email js" the same as SMTP?